gnokit/jotly-note/README.md

 2.  **Install dependencies:**
     ```bash
-    npm install
+    bun install
     ```

 3.  **Run the application:**
     ```bash
-    npm run dev
+    bun run dev
     ```

-    Or serve the files using any simple web server:
-    ```bash
-    # If you don't have serve, install it globally
-    npm install -g serve

-    # Run the server
-    serve .
-    ```
-    The application will now be running on a local port (e.g., `http://localhost:3000`).
+    The application will now be running on a local port (e.g., `http://localhost:5173`).

 ## 💡 How to Use